 Cultivating gratitude doesn’t mean ignoring life’s challenges or pretending everything is perfect.
-Rather it means being able to find something positive even in difficult situations and using those experiences as opportunities for growth and learning.
+Instead, it means finding something positive even in difficult situations and using those experiences as opportunities for growth and learning.

 When you cultivate gratitude through yoga practice, you’ll begin to notice that your relationships with others will improve too.
 You’ll feel more connected and appreciative towards family members, friends, coworkers – everyone!

-In short – practicing yoga cultivates an attitude of gratitude that has tremendous benefits not only for yourself but also those around you!
+In short – practicing yoga cultivates an attitude of gratitude that has tremendous benefits for yourself and those around you!